Zepoin/zepo-couriers-magento-plugin/README.md

 -	Edit line number 6 for Secret Key which will provided to you by Zepo Couriers.

--	Choose the environment Production/Testing.
-By default Testing will be selected.

--	For production environment comment line number number 8 and uncomment line number 10.

 4. Clear Magento Cache and Run Compilation. - DO NOT SKIP THIS STEP

 5. After you have installed plugin, logout from admin and login again.